Salable/node-sdk/docs/versioned_docs/version-3.2.0/subscriptions/update-plan.md

 _Type:_ `string`

-Plan `uuid` of the new plan you wish to update to
+The `uuid` of the new Plan the Subscription will be moved to

 ##### subscriptionId (_required_)

 _Type:_ `string`

-The `uuid` of the Subscription to be returned of the subscription you wish to update
+The `uuid` of the Subscription to be updated

 ## Return Type